robvenn/chatlayer-code-tests/README.md

 Feel free to clone this repo and use it as a starting point for your solutions.

-You may submit the result of these assignments as a repository on your own git-based account, or send the results as a ZIP file.
-Submissions are to be sent to:
+You may submit the result of these assignments as a link to a **public** repository on your own git-based platform account, or send the results as a ZIP file.
+Submissions are to be sent through e-mail to:
 - [piebut@on.sinch.com](mailto:piebut@on.sinch.com)
 - [malin.brand@sinch.com](mailto:malin.brand@sinch.com)
 - [brecar@on.sinch.com](mailto:brecar@on.sinch.com)

-If you have any questions, feel free to mail [brecar@on.sinch.com](mailto:brecar@on.sinch.com).
+If you have any questions, feel free to e-mail [brecar@on.sinch.com](mailto:brecar@on.sinch.com).

 We're excited to see how you'll be tackling these.
 Good luck and have fun!